Primusinterp/Primusinterp.github.io/_posts/2025-08-21-Primus_Redir.md

 - Wireguard connection between the VPS and the C2 server.
 - Digital Ocean VPS
 - Terraform as IaC

+With just a few commands, you will have a redirector up and running for your C2.

 ### Cloudflare
 I selected Cloudflare as the DNS provider due to its advantage of rapid DNS propagation when initializing the redirector.
 Cloudflare allows you to add your domain as a site prior to the start of the engagement.
 This provides the operator with the opportunity to alter the nameservers at the domain registrar, ensuring everything is set up and ready before the engagement begins.
 This process can be carried out continuously, providing the operator with a multitude of domains to use when setting up the redirectors.